Japan Center for Economic Research

 Managing Editor

-Colin McKenzie: Professor, Keio University
+Colin McKenzie: Professor, Keio University and Sciences Po

 Associate Editors